Cyberflix-Media/Cyberflix-Docs/docs/about/terms-and-conditions.md

 Different Services have diffrent guidlines.
 Apart from the community Discord, these guidlines are only laid out here.
 Please read them carefully.

 1. Level One Guidelines
-  a.
-Universal Guidelines
+  1. Universal Guidelines
-  - Failure to abide by the access policy.
+    1. Failure to abide by the access policy.
 See the [Activity Agreement](https://docs.cyberflix.io/about/activity-agreement/)
-  - Failure to report bugs, glitches, or errors.
+    2. Failure to report bugs, glitches, or errors.
-  b.
-Jellyfin Guidelines
+  2. Jellyfin Guidelines
-  c.
-Ombi Guidlines
+  3. Ombi Guidlines
-  d.
-Discord Guidelines
+  4. Discord Guidelines
-   - No excessive use of explicit or vulgare language.
+    1. No excessive use of explicit or vulgare language.
 Profanity is not prohibitted but excess use will result in a warning
-   - Not using channels for unintended purposes
+    2. Not using channels for unintended purposes
 2. Level Two Guidelines
   a.
 Universal Guidelines
   - Failure to abide by the access policy.
 See the [Activity Agreement](https://docs.cyberflix.io/about/activity-agreement/).